mehowch/Library-project/README.md

 <li>User - borrows books, returns books</li>
 </ul>

-Presentation layer created with help of Thymeleaf allows user to access user gui and easly search for books to borrow.
+Presentation layer created with help of Thymeleaf allows user to access user gui and easily search for books to borrow.
 User may access User panel and see all currently borrowed books.

 Endpoints:
 <ul>